alexmorten/mhist/README.md

 - [X] refactor package layout.
 Types used all over the place should be in a package like `models` instead of being defined in the `mhist` package.
 - [ ] historical access should be also possible over tcp.
 For example streaming all measurements starting from a certain timestamp.
 This would also enable:
-- [ ] starting a new mhist instance that grabs all data that was already received by another instance and also gets all replicated date from that point forward.
+- [ ] starting a new mhist instance that grabs all data that was already received by another instance and also gets all replicated data from that point forward.